 They have started work on the “Dashboard per instance” epic and also the “Private brokers” epic.

-Shannon Coen from Pivotal gave an update on Routing.
+Shannon Coen from VMware gave an update on Routing.
 He said they have been focused on Route Services and Non-HTTP traffic.

 Route Services will enable a user to associate an application route with a service instance.
 These special service instances will proxy or transform application requests.
 When you associate one of these services with a route, gorouter will forward requests for that route to a URL specified for the service.
 After transformation or processing, the route service will forward the request back to through the load-balancer and the router to the application.